jlopez1807/EE310/README.md

-# EE310
+# Microcontroller  - EE310
-This repository is for our class work.
+This is an amazing course ....
+## Assignment number 1